 Potential for Awkwardness

-What's more, it can set up an expectation that guests absolutely must bring gifts to a shower.
+What's more, a display bridal shower can set up an expectation that guests absolutely must bring gifts to a shower.
 "You don't want your bridal shower to turn into a gift-giving showdown," Spector says.
 "So it's important to mention that gifts, while appreciated, are not necessary."

 One Last Thing to Remember